 Pistachio Lace Cookies

 - 10 tablespoons unsalted butter softened

 - ⅔ cup coarsely chopped pistachios

 - ½ cup bread flour

 - In a bowl, beat together butter and confectioners' sugar until smooth and fluffy, about 2 minutes on medium speed.
 Mix in corn syrup, then add nuts and flour; mix to combine.

 - Wrap dough in a sheet of plastic wrap, forming it into a log 1½ inches in diameter.
 Freeze until firm, 30 min.

-- Unwrap log and cut into ¼-inch-thick slices, rooting after each slice so log retains its shape.
+- Unwrap log and quickly cut into ¼-inch-thick slices, rolling after each slice so log retains its shape.
 Place rounds about 3 inches apart on baking sheets.

 - Bake until golden and lacy, 9 to 10 min.
 Slide cookies, still on parchment, onto countertop to cool; repeat with remaining dough.